A Different World: Why We Owe The Cosby Accusers An Apology

 Investigative reporter Suki Kim claimed that Hockenberry sent her sexually inappropriate emails for years after her brief appearance on the show in 2014.
 Her piece for New York magazine chronicled not only her experience, but the experience of other women, many of them women of color.
 During Hockenberry’s tenure, three black female co-hosts left The Takeaway.
 One of them, Farai Chideya, alleged that Hockenberry suggested that she was only a “diversity hire” (even when the show had received a grant specifically to increase diversity) and that she should lose some weight.
 When Celeste Headley, another black woman, complained to Laura Walker about Hockenberry’s aggressive, sabotaging behavior towards her, he reportedly faced no discipline, while she was sent to “radio personality training”.

-In her own interview with Lehrer, Suki Kim is clear about the devastation of sexual harassment, and how it personally affected her: after e-mails from Hockenberry, one claiming, “[I]Need another dose of you”, she never felt comfortable appearing on The Takeaway again.
+In her own interview with Lehrer, Suki Kim was clear about the devastation of sexual harassment, and how it personally affected her: after e-mails from Hockenberry after her appearance, one claiming, “[I]Need another dose of you”, she never felt comfortable appearing on The Takeaway again.
 “All these women wanted to do,” Kim told Lehrer, “was to walk into this institution and do their job.”

 John Hockenberry left The Takeaway last August, and while he was not publicly fired for sexual harassment or bullying, his contract was not renewed.
 (An interview with writer Ilya Merritz suggests Hockenberry’s declining performance was also a primary factor in his leaving.)
 Despite the fact that Suki Kim had shown the company Hockenberry’s emails prior to his departure, Hockenberry was still allowed to leave on his terms, to “retire” from the show, unlike Matt Lauer or Charlie Rose, who left their jobs in disgrace.
 Hockenberry’s is a stunning instance of the intersectionality of racism and alleged sexual violation, of both male entitlement and white privilege in the workplace.